How to write your PhD by published work research proposal

 The University welcomes applications for PhD by Published Work.
 This route is for candidates who have already completed and published their research – in the form of a series of academic publications (journal articles, books etc) – at PhD standard.

-As part of your PhD registration period, candidates will be required to write a commentary (5,000 words for science and technology subjects, 10,000 words for arts, social sciences and humanities).
+As part of your PhD registration period, candidates will be required to write a commentary of up to 15,000 words, depending on the discipline.

 A key part of your application is your research proposal and you should follow the guidance below.
 You are encouraged to contact us to discuss the availability of supervision in your area of research before you make a formal application, by visiting our areas of research.